Puppet Master (Glee): Plot

 Will offers to help Sue in exchange for additional money for the New Directions' Nationals wardrobe, but Sue refuses.
 While sitting in the back of the choir room, she hallucinates performing "Cheek to Cheek" with Will.
 Sue also confiscates a puppet of Kurt that Blaine made in crafts class due to him being unable to get over being called a "puppet master", and sends him to detention after he breaks into her office after hours to retrieve it, which prevents Blaine from attending Kurt's performance.
 He and Kurt get into a brief argument over the phone when Kurt finds out about the puppet, and Pamela Lansbury is later disappointed to discover the only person in their audience is a misguided old man hoping to meet Angela Lansbury.

 Blaine, Jake and Becky meet in detention, and Blaine has another hallucination that helps him realise his need to try to control the situation due to stress is the reason he is hallucinating about puppets.
 Blaine then covers for Jake while he prepares to take Bree to the hospital.
 Bree, however, announces she just had a pregnancy scare.
 Jake is relieved, but Bree warns him that his narcissism and promiscuous ways will have unwanted consequences and he is more or less doomed to repeat his father and older brother's mistakes if he doesn't change soon, and cuts ties with him due to his bad influence.
 Moved by her words, Jake apologizes to Marley Rose (Melissa Benoist) for his selfish behavior and tries to make amends with her.
 Though Marley harbors no ill feelings for him, she confesses she now only views him as a friend and leaves him heartbroken.

 Sue recruits Wade "Unique" Adams (Alex Newell) to help her, and impresses the school board, even fixing the gas leak.
 They promote her to full-time principal, and Sue asks Harris out on a date, but he still refuses.
 Simultaneously, Kurt announces that the old man from their audience happened to be the uncle of a scout, who has booked them a second gig at a popular nightclub.
-As an apology for his behaviour, Blaine crafts puppets of all of his friends and presents them.
+As an apology for his behavior, Blaine crafts puppets of all of his friends and presents them.
 To end this episode, The New Directions and Pamela Lansbury then simultaneously sing "The Fox".